alvinvoo/technicaltest/README.md

    c.
 A user should be able to logout
    d.
 A user should be able to create user profile
    e.
 A user should be able to view user profiles (including others profile)
-   e.
+   f.
 A user should be able to edit <strong>ONLY</strong> his/her own user profile (user A cannot edit user B profile)
 3. Tips: Using TDD practice <i>(red-green test)</i>, first write the test cases based on the above acceptance criteria before writing the implementation.
 4. Tips: Below are the suggested endpoints naming (you can name it differently if you want to):
    a.
 POST /register